Free Trial

 GST Impact on Construction Cost

-Items taxed at 18% like steel, tiles, wiring, and bathroom fittings fall in the mid-range, forming a large share of construction expenditure.
+Several commonly used materials such as steel, tiles, sanitaryware, pipes, wiring, and fittings fall under the 18% GST slab, forming a large share of total construction expenditure.

 Get a Free Trial – Best Accounting Software For Small Business